MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-SafeLinksPolicy.md

 ```

 ### -DisableUrlRewrite
+The DisableUrlRewrite parameter specifies whether to rewrite (wrap) URLs in email messages.
+Valid values are:

+- $true: URLs in messages are not rewritten, but messages are still scanned by Safe Links prior to delivery.
+Time of click checks on links are done using the Safe Links API in supported Outlook clients (currently, Outlook for Windows and Outlook for Mac).
+Typically, we don't recommend using this value.
-The DisableUrlRewrite parameter will tell SafeLinks not to rewrite any URLs in email and to do time of click checks via the SafeLinks API from clients that support it.
-If SafeLinks is enabled and wrapping disabled content will still be scanned prior to email delivery.
-Currently this API check is supported in Outlook for Desktop (Windows, MacOS).
-If URL rewrites are enabled API checks will still occur for unwrapped URLs in supported clients if the user is in a valid SafeLinks policy.
+- $false: URLs in messages are rewritten.
+API checks still occur on unwrapped URLs in supported clients if the user is in a valid Safe Links policy.
+This is the default value.

-Generally there is no reason to disable URL rewrites also known as URL wrapping.

 ```yaml
 Type: Boolean